 Prebiotics are GREAT for colon and gut health.
 They feed probiotics; so they’re at home in your gut with every meal, helping the friendly bacteria to proliferate. (source)

 Personally I love decaffeinated coffee; and I love herbal coffee mixtures.
 But what I learned is that chicory alone is excellent in flavor, easy and quick to make, and INEXPENSIVE!

 I was buying a yummy herbal coffee blend that was pricey, and now I see, unnecessary.

-When I found bulk chicory, I thought I’d experiment to see how it was on its own.
+When I found bulk chicory (find it here), I thought I’d experiment to see how it was on its own.
 All the recipes I’d seen online included blends with dandelion root and many other ingredients.
 I don’t always have the time nor the desire to blend one more canister of herbs.
 I want simple– yet dark and rich and satisfying.